zmahayni/ArchLinux-Docker-Wireguard/README.md

     shasum -a 256 filename
 ```

 3. Open UTM and create a VM with the iso you downloaded.
 Give appropriate RAM and memory.
 Change the architecture to x86_64 and make sure the UEFI_boot setting is on.
+(I had to first turn the UEFI_boot setting off, then on the next boot I had turn it back on.
+I don't know why, but it ended up working)

 ## Arch Setup